DETAILED ACTION

 Greyscale

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to GOLAM MOWLA whose telephone number is (571)270-5268.
-The examiner can normally be reached M-Th, 7am - 4pm.
+The examiner can normally be reached on M-Th, 7am - 4pm.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Allison Bourke can be reached at 303-297-4684.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Allison Bourke can be reached on 303-297-4684.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

-/GOLAM MOWLA/Primary Examiner, Art Unit 1721
+/GOLAM MOWLA/ Primary Examiner, Art Unit 1721